Static Banner

 • Click here to register as taxpayer on TRACES with details of PAN and either detail of tax deducted or details of challan or details of Form 26QC.
 Also, enter the verification code and click on ‘Proceed’.
 Activation link will be sent to email id through which account can be successfully created

-• If already registered login to TRACES here with username as ‘PAN’ and password
+• If already registered login to TRACES here enter PAN as User Id, Password, PAN, and captcha.

 • Furnish details such as assessment year, acknowledgment no. of the Form 26QC and PAN of the seller